-- 1.24.
-The administrative, management or supervisory body (hereinafter "AMSB") should have appropriate interaction with any committee it establishes as well as with senior management and with persons having other key functions in the undertaking, proactively requesting relevant information from them and challenging that information when necessary. - 1.25.
-At group level the AMSB of the participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should have an appropriate interaction with the AMSB of all entities within the group that have a material impact on the risk profile of the group, requesting information proactively and challenging the decisions in the matters that may affect the group.
+- 1.22.
+The administrative, management or supervisory body (hereinafter "AMSB") should have appropriate interaction with any committee it establishes, as well as with senior management and with persons having other key functions in the undertaking, proactively requesting information from them and challenging that information when necessary. - 1.23.
+At group level the AMSB of the responsible entity should have an appropriate interaction with the AMSB of all entities within the group, requesting information proactively and challenging the decisions in the matters that may affect the group.